pa3gsb/RadioBerry/README.md

 Multiple configurations:

 -) Config A
-PC powersdr  discovers 	Radioberry which implements hpsdr protocol
+PC powersdr  discovers 	Radioberry which implements hpsdr protocol.

 -) Config B
-Browser connects via html to Radioberry which implements webserver including dsp and radio control
+Browser connects via html to Radioberry which implements webserver including dsp and radio control.
+Using websockets, webaudio driver, html5, css3, jquery.

+-) Config C
+Using LVDS ; bringing the raw ADC data to the RPI.

+Planning to make one extension board which makes experimenting for config A, B and C possible.

+For the config A and B i want to use the java programming language.